Kenan-Flagler Business School at the University of North Carolina at Chapel Hill ranked No. 10 this year, moving up five places from 2022.

 Another unique program to Kenan-Flagler is the GLOBE program, an integrated and immersive 18-month curriculum where students gain first-hand exposure to foreign business operations and culture.

-The GLOBE program is essentially an 18-month study abroad program at a partner universities: Chinese University of Hong Kong and Copenhagen Business School.
+The GLOBE program is essentially an 18-month study abroad program at partner universities: Chinese University of Hong Kong and Copenhagen Business School.

 Students study in cohorts of around 54 students on all three campuses and study business with expertise from three business school’s faculties.